aabbtree77/auth-starter-backend/README.md

 Terminal 3:

-cd into the cloned frontend part and run TypeScript as documented in its own README.md.
+cd into the cloned frontend part and run TypeScript as documented in [README.md](https://github.com/aabbtree77/auth-starter-frontend).

 # Debugging